 How are interns selected?

 The selection of interns will be based on the needs of the individual department requesting the intern, and how well the candidate’s background matches the qualifications of the internship.
-We will contact only those applicants selected for an interview.
+We'll contact only those applicants selected for an interview.